 The Public Housing Lease (Lease) may be terminated by PHCD in compliance with HUD regulations 24 CFR § 966 and in accordance with the provisions contained in Chapter 83, Part II, of the Florida Statutes.
-All residents issued a notice of lease termination will receive HUD form 5380, Notice of Occupancy Rights under the Violence against Women Act form, and HUD form 5382, Certification of Domestic Violence, Dating Violence, Sexual Assault, or Stalking and Alternate Documentation form, at the time the applicant is denied assistance.
+At the time the notice of lease termination is sent, all residents will receive HUD form 5380, Notice of Occupancy Rights under the Violence against Women Act form, and HUD form 5382, Certification of Domestic Violence, Dating Violence, Sexual Assault, or Stalking and Alternate Documentation form, at the time the applicant is denied assistance.
 See Chapter XIV-Violence Against Women Act of this ACOP for additional details.